 Frida Kahlo was a Mexican painter known for her portraits, self-portraits, and works inspired by the nature of Mexico.
 Kahlo had been a promising student headed for medical school until she suffered a bus accident at the age of 18, which caused her lifelong pain and medical problems.
 During her recovery, she returned to her childhood interest in art.
 In 1927 Kahlo met fellow Mexican artist Diego Rivera.
 The couple married in 1929, and spent the late 1920s and early 1930s travelling in Mexico and the United States together.
 During this time, she developed her artistic style.
 In 1938 the artist André Breton arranged for Kahlo’s first solo exhibition at the Julien Levy Gallery in New York in 1938; the exhibition was a success, and was followed by another in Paris in 1939.
 From the exhibition The Louvre purchased a painting from Kahlo, The Frame, making her the first Mexican artist to be featured in their collection.
 Kahlo’s work as an artist remained relatively unknown until the late 1970s, when her work was rediscovered by art historians and political activists.

-The Pumpkin-Cat, Greeting Card by Ditz - Thumbnail
+Ground Swell, Greeting Card by Edward Hopper - Thumbnail

 Areas and Services